How Thrive supports inclusion: a whole-school approach

 • What support, adjustment or response would help this child feel safer, more connected and more able to access learning?

-This shifts the focus from behaviour alone to the barriers affecting participation.
+This shift moves the focus beyond behaviour and towards the barriers affecting participation.

 Inclusion applies to every child